brenthoang12/hot-dog/README.md

 ## To run the app

-1. Download necessary library listed in app.py (I forgot to create python virtual environment and that will never happen again).
+1. Download listed python version and libraries in requirements.
 2. Change your directory to current project folder.
 3. run `python3 app.py` or `python app.py`